Tuurlijk/t3ext-yaml-configuration/Documentation/CommandReference/Index.rst

 To see the shortest possible identifiers on your system as well as further commands that may be available, use::

-  ./typo3/cli_dispatch.php extbase help
+  ./typo3 list

 .. note::
-  Some commands accept parameters.
-See ``./typo3/cli_dispatch.phpsh extbase help <command identifier>`` for more information about a specific command.
+  Some commands accept parameters (argument and options).
+See ``./typo3 <command identifier> --help`` for more information about a specific command.

-The following reference was automatically generated from code on 01-02-16

 .. contents:: Available Commands
   :local: